Jordan Lotomba: Young Boys

 Having joined Young Boys in the summer of 2017, he scored a 90th-minute goal that sealed a 2–0 victory against Dynamo Kyiv in the Champions League third qualifying round, which qualified his club to the play-offs on away goals.

 He was part of the Young Boys squad that won the 2017–18 Swiss Super League, their first league title for 32 years.
 During the 2019–20 season, Lotomba became a key member of the squad, making 35 appearances for the club as they won a third successive Super League title.

 Nice

 On 3 August 2020, Lotomba signed for Ligue 1 side Nice for €7 million.
 Later that year, on 23 December, he scored his first goal in a 2–2 draw against Lorient.
 On 19 May 2024, he scored his second Ligue 1 goal on the final matchday of the 2023–24 season in the stoppage time of a 2–2 away draw against Lille.

 Feyenoord

 On 2 September 2024, Lotomba joined Dutch club Feyenoord on a three-year contract.

+Celtic

+On 2 September 2026, Lotomba signed for Scottish Premiership club Celtic for an undisclosed fee on a one-year deal.